top of page

 When applying, please submit copies of your Residence Card (front and back) and the photo page of your passport.

-Q: I want to bring my own furniture.
-Can the house furniture be removed?
+Q: I would like to bring my own furniture.
+Can the existing furniture in the room be removed?

 💰About the cost